Ocarinaoftime/WiiSOAP-ExpressJS_Version/README.md

-# Node.js Express template
+# WiiSOAP - ExpressJS Edition

-This is a Node.js Express project with an HTTP server.
+This is a remake of WiiSOAP from Puppercino, where their repository was made in GoLang, while this one is written in TypeScript.

 Add your [configuration](https://codesandbox.io/docs/projects/learn/setting-up/tasks) to optimize it for [CodeSandbox](https://codesandbox.io).

-## How does this work?
+## Building from Source

 We run `yarn start` to start an HTTP server that runs on http://localhost:8080.
 You can open new or existing devtools with the + button next to the devtool tabs.